 Dover-Foxcroft – On December 4th, Foxcroft Academy received word from International Baccalaureate (IB), that their candidacy has been accepted to become a full IB Diploma Program school, with classes beginning at the start of the 2019-20 school year.
 Foxcroft Academy is making this bold move to better its mission and to better prepare students for the 21st-century workforce.

 IB was founded on the principles of students using high-level thinking skills and developing an international mindset to better prepare them for post-secondary education.
-In today’s world, students need to utilize critical thinking skills in order to solve complex problems on a global scale.
+In today’s world, students need to utilize critical thinking skills to solve complex problems on a global scale.

 “Foxcroft Academy is excited and pleased to be able to offer all students the opportunities that exist in International Baccalaureate,” said Arnold Shorey, FA Head of School.
 “It is a perfect fit with the mission and vision of Foxcroft Academy as it promotes skills of evaluation, analysis, and creativity, and fits in with all of our current offering including AP, college prep and industrial technology classes.”